 - Seattle (including Mukilteo, Sumner, Kirkland, Tacoma, Mount Vernon) and Tri-Cities, Washington.

 - Spokane, Post Falls, Kooskia, Lewiston, and Boise, Idaho.

 - Charlotte, North Carolina

 - Salt Lake City, Sandy, Utah.

 They create webs of irregular, sticky, tangled silk.
-The web catches insects, which the black widow spider wraps up, liquefies and devours.
+The web catches insects, which the spider wraps up, liquefies and devours.
 Egg sacs on the web are teardrop-shaped.

 A venomous bite begins with acute, local pain and red skin.
-They may include systemic effects, including severe muscle pain, abdominal cramps, extreme sweating, increased heart rate, elevated blood pressure, muscle spasms, and trouble breathing.
-Bites are rarely fatal and most dangerous to children.
+It may include systemic effects, including severe muscle pain, abdominal cramps, extreme sweating, increased heart rate, elevated blood pressure, muscle spasms, and trouble breathing.
+Bites are rarely fatal, and are most dangerous to children.

 Children and the elderly who are bitten need immediate medical attention.
 Anyone else experiencing more than localized pain should seek medical attention.
 If in doubt, see your doctor.
 Transport children by EMTs to monitor health in transit.